 Print out a ‘battle plan’ on a big sheet and inform everybody on the daily expectations.
-Make sure you take the time to align everybody; preferably at the beginning of each day.
-Communicate to all facilitators the moments you will meet, the deadlines and deliverables.
-By doing so they remain free to do everything they need to achieve good results within their team.
-In the meantime they have an incentive to stick to the key timings.
+Make sure you take the time to get everybody aligned; preferably at the beginning of each day.
+Tell all the facilitators when you’ll meet, the deadlines, and deliverables.
+By doing so, they remain free to do everything they need to achieve good results within their team, and they also have an incentive to stick to the key timings.

 Here are 4 reminders that will increase the efficiency of your hackathon:

-- Manage all expectations on what will be the outcome of each day.
+- Manage all expectations on the outcome of each day.
 Be clear that a hackathon is a step-by-step process;

 - Be clear on all responsibilities and crucial timings before the start of each day;

-- Evaluate the daily progression and the team’s energy level during lunch time;
+- Evaluate the daily progression and the team’s energy level when you meet up during lunch;

 - Follow-up on the achievements at the end of each day to check if everything goes according to plan.

-It is my belief that every hackathon needs one main facilitator – the alpha male – and a committed facilitator for each track.
-Acting as coordinator, the role of the main facilitator is to check timing, overall progression and to communicate planning and expectations with the participants.
-Additionally he informs visitors about the progress and results of the hackathon.
-During the hackathon, the other facilitators guide each track during the week and act as real team members that join in the creation of the ideas and results.
+It is my belief that every hackathon needs one main facilitator – the alpha – and a committed facilitator for each track.
+Acting as coordinator, the role of the main facilitator is to check timing and overall progression, as well as to communicate planning and expectations with the participants.
+Additionally, the alpha informs visitors about the progress and results of the hackathon.
+During the event, the other facilitators guide each track, while acting as real team members that help create ideas and results.

 4. Keep everyone charged

 Most participants are motivated and can’t wait to start the hackathon.
-Make sure to keep that energy running, for a full week.
-Though it is easy to forget, take breaks and stay within normal working hours, they are essential to keep everyone charged.
+Make sure to keep that energy running the entire time.
+The longer your hackathon lasts, the more attention you’ll need to pay to this.
+It can be easy to forget.
+Take breaks and stay within normal working hours, they are essential to keep everyone charged.
 Use lunchtime to organize walks to get some fresh air.
-Finally have enough (good!) coffee. ;-)
+Finally, have enough (good!) coffee. ;-)

 5. Adapt or die

 Whoever said a hackathon is just a long workshop, hear this.
-Although you will have planned everything in advance, be open to change everything.
-It is difficult to know how fast teams are progressing towards the final result.
+Although you will have planned everything in advance, be open to change – everything!
+It’s difficult to know how fast teams are progressing towards the final result.
 It can be helpful to do parts of the user research in advance (e.g. user analysis, benchmarking, etc.).
 This will help you to keep focus on the final results without losing too much time starting of the hackathon.

 6. Build your hackathon journey